top of page

 Hot stone massage setup for relaxation

-What are the 7 principles of massage?
+What are the 7 Principles of Massage?

 Understanding the principles behind massage helps you appreciate why certain techniques work so well.
 These seven principles guide every skilled massage therapist: